Manufactured gas plants

 How many sites does PG&E still own or use?

-PG&E currently owns all or portions of approximately 27 former MGP sites, most of which house PG&E substations or other utility operations facilities.
-The remaining sites are owned by others.
+PG&E currently owns all or portions of approximately 23 former MGP sites, most of which house PG&E substations, service centers or other utility operations facilities.
+The remaining sites are owned by private parties.

 What are you looking for at these sites?

 PG&E looks for residues from the historic gas manufacturing process.
-The most common residues found at historic MGP sites are coal tar and lampblack.
+The most common are coal tar and lampblack.
 Coal tar is a black substance that looks like and is chemically similar to roofing tar.
 Lampblack looks like and is chemically similar to soot from a candle.
-These materials can in some instances have an odor similar to roofing tar or fresh asphalt.
+In some instances, these materials can have an odor that smells similar to roofing tar, asphalt or mothballs.

 What chemicals are associated with MGP residues?